CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 - Pros: Full data control, custom security.

-- Hidden Costs: Hardware refresh cycles, manual updates, cybersecurity measures.
+- Hidden Costs: Hardware refresh cycles, manual updates, and cybersecurity measures.

 - Vendors: iMaint, MicroMain.